-where

-$$\tau$$

-" ${i}=\delta{i}\left[\delta{i+1/2}\left[au

-ight]\right]$.
+where $\tau$ "i = $\delta_i \left[ \delta{i+1/2} \left[ \tau \right] \right]$ .

 This results in a dissipatively dominant (i.e. hyper-diffusive) truncation error [Shchepetkin and McWilliams 2005].
 The overall performance of the advection scheme is similar to that reported in Farrow and Stevens [1995].
 It is a relatively good compromise between accuracy and smoothness.
-It is not a positive scheme, meaning that false extrema are permitted, but the amplitude of such are significantly reduced over the centred second order method.
-Nevertheless it is not recommended that it should be applied to a passive tracer that requires positivity.
+Nevertheless the scheme is not positive, meaning that false extrema are permitted, but the amplitude of such are significantly reduced over the centred second or fourth order method. therefore it is not recommended that it should be applied to a passive tracer that requires positivity.

-The intrinsic diffusion of UBS makes its use risky in the vertical direction where the control of artificial diapycnal fluxes is of paramount importance.
-Therefore the vertical flux is evaluated using the TVD scheme when ln_traadv_ubs=true.
+The intrinsic diffusion of UBS makes its use risky in the vertical direction where the control of artificial diapycnal fluxes is of paramount importance [Shchepetkin and McWilliams 2005, Demange 2014].
+Therefore the vertical flux is evaluated using either a $2^n d$ order FCT scheme or a $4^t h$ order COMPACT scheme $(nn\cen\v=2 \text{ or } 4)$ .

 For stability reasons (see §3), the first term in (5.6) (which corresponds to a second order centred scheme) is evaluated using the now tracer (centred in time) while the second term (which is the diffusive part of the scheme), is evaluated using the before tracer (forward in time).
 This choice is discussed by Webb et al. [1998] in the context of the QUICK advection scheme.
 UBS and QUICK schemes only differ by one coefficient.
 Replacing 1/6 with 1/8 in (5.6) leads to the QUICK advection scheme [Webb et al. 1998].
 This option is not available through a namelist parameter, since the 1/6 coefficient is hard coded.
-Nevertheless it is quite easy to make the substitution in the traadv_ubs.F90 module and obtain a QUICK scheme.
+Nevertheless it is quite easy to make the substitution in the traadv\ubs.F90 module and obtain a QUICK scheme.